shilangyu/trials-licenses/license-gen/README.md

 # license-gen

 CLI tool for generating `png` licenses.
+Currently works only on Linux (Maybe OSX?).

 Written in Rust.
 Depends on `ImageMagick` v6.9.